nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-If you are new to Tuthub or need a refresher for the command usage, using `help` displays a table of Tuthub command summary.
+If you are new to Tuthub or need a refresher for available commands, `help` displays a table of Tuthub command summary.

 ![helpMessage](images/helpMessage.png)

 Format: `help`

-<div markdown="span" class="alert alert-primary">:bulb: **Tip:**
+<div markdown="block" class="alert alert-primary">:bulb: **Tip:**
-You may also click on the _Help_ Toolbar to access the command summary table.
+You may also click on the Help Toolbar to access the command summary table.
 </div>

 ### Adding a tutor: `add`